Energinet-DataHub/opengeh-edi/README.md

 - A energy supplier is able to send in a move-in request and get their request schema validated
 - A energy supplier is able to receive an accept message for their move-in request
-- A energy supplier is able to get their message rejected if customer name is not present in their request, if CPR/CVR is not present in their request, if it is an accounting point and if the request is not received within the correct timeframe.
+- A energy supplier is able to get their message rejected if customer name is not present in their request, if CPR / CVR is not present in their request, if it is an accounting point and if the request is not received within the correct timeframe.
 - The move-in is performed and the old customer is removed and the old energy supplier is removed and replaced with the new energy supplier
 - A message is sent to the old energy supplier, informing them about the change.